The Ballad of Beta-2: Plot

 Into this already perilous situation came a new dire threat – some kind of mysterious force destroying the ships one by one.
-The book's main protagonist, the courageous woman Captain of the ship Beta-2, heard a desperate plea for help from another ship and went to help.
+The book's main protagonist, the courageous Captain of the ship Beta-2, heard a desperate plea for help from another ship and went to help.
 There she discovered that the destruction was caused by a mysterious being living in deep space, and that its destructive acts were not deliberate malice but miscalculated efforts to communicate with humans, who were completely beyond all its experience.
 Shouting "Stop!", the Captain managed to establish communications with the deep space being, and make it stop, saving her own ship and most of the others.

 To her shock and surprise, the deep space being spoke in her mind, saying "I love you" – having learned from her mind what humans understood by "love" and in a way transformed itself into a "he".
 The ensuing encounter left her pregnant, and eventually giving birth to a Wonder Child – the being which the student would much later encounter.
 However, a woman being pregnant was a clear violation of the Judges' "Norm", as on the ships new humans were born only artificially, being chosen by prospective parents in the genetic "market" referred to in the ballad.
 Thus, after giving birth the Captain was judged and executed.
 And having thus completely overthrown the Captains' authority. the Judges and their followers embarked on a wholesale hunt and extermination of all misfits.
 Eventually, only those fitting the "Norm" were left – their descendants being completely degenerate at the journey's end.

 However, the Miracle Child, born of the Deep Space being and the Captain, was there – able and willing to greatly facilitate spaceborne Humanity in making contact with newly discovered alien species and cultures.